Startup: funding from the government

 European funding schemesÂ

-There are a number of European funding in place.
+There are a number of European funding schemes in place.
+Search the overview of subsidies and using the filter 'National and EU'.

 Non-financial schemes and programmesÂ